ramjanm/RProgrammingAssignment2/README.md

 # Introduction -Programming Assignment 2: Lexical Scoping

+ Caching the Inverse of a Matrix in R
+ Matrix inversion is usually a costly computation and there may be some benefit to caching the inverse of a matrix rather than compute it repeatedly.

 The following code demonstrates how to use the cachematrix.R  R script.

 Test Case 1